ecemecemk/HoliLoc/README.md

 -----------------------------------------------------------------------------------

-# Using Feature Based Models
+## Using Feature Based Models

-* Since HoliLoc fuses feature-based models, including image, sequence, and protein-protein interaction (PPI) data, you have the flexibility to choose and incorporate any of these feature-based models based on your specific requirements.
+* Since HoliLoc fuses feature-based models, including image, sequence, and protein-protein interaction (PPI), you have the flexibility to choose and incorporate any of these feature-based models based on your specific requirements.

+### Image

+### Sequence

+### PPI
 -----------------------------------------------------------------------------------